 Diffusion Large Language Models (DLLMs) \cite{nie2025large, ye2025dream, wang2025trado} have emerged as a compelling new paradigm of language modeling.
 Inspired by their profound success in continuous data domains such as high-fidelity image and audio synthesis \cite{rombach2022high, peebles2023scalable, kong2021diffwave}, diffusion models have been adapted to the discrete domain, especially language modeling \cite{austin2021structured, sahoo2024simple, shi2024simplified, labs2025mercury, song2025seed, arriola2025block}.
 Due to their bidirectional attention mechanism, DLLMs are more capable of capturing the connection of context, and thus show their unique advantages in challenges like the famous "reversal curse" \cite{nie2025large} or learning under data-constrained scenarios \cite{ni2025training}.
 In addition, taking advantage of their inherent modeling foundations that the model is trained to simultaneously estimate the marginal distributions for all tokens in the sequence, DLLMs have the great potential of efficient inference with parallel decoding algorithms \cite{wu2025fast, yu2025dimple}, which enable multi-token prediction per step.

 However, despite their great potential, the practical application of DLLMs is hampered by the challenge that the high generation quality often requires the number of decoding steps equal to the sequence length, which performs a one-token-per-step decoding (denoted as static decoding), and existing parallel decoding algorithms bring inference speedup at the cost of non-negligible performance degradation.
 On the other hand, without parallel decoding, the inference efficiency is limited due to their bidirectional attention mechanism, which is incompatible with KV Cache.
-Although specialized caching strategies\cite{arriola2025block, wu2025fast, liu2025dllm} are proposed as a solution, the necessity of frequently refreshing the KV Cache remains a drag on the inference speed.
+Although specialized caching strategies \cite{arriola2025block, wu2025fast, liu2025dllm} are proposed as a solution, the necessity of frequently refreshing the KV Cache remains a drag on the inference speed.
 Thus, unleashing the great potential of parallel decoding without sacrificing the generation quality remains a critical challenge for DLLMs.

 To overcome this challenge, we introduce \textbf{Free} \textbf{D}raft-\textbf{a}nd-\textbf{Ve}rification (\textbf{\freedave}), a novel fast decoding algorithm for DLLMs that achieves lossless parallel decoding.
-As a training-free and model-free method, \freedave~requires no model modification or any extra modules, and can be seamlessly incorporated with any existing efficient inference frameworks such as DLLM caching \cite{arriola2025block, wu2025fast, liu2025dllm}.
-Taking advantage of the inherent capability of parallel decoding of DLLMs, and inspired by speculative decoding designed for autoregressive LLMs \cite{leviathan2023fast}, we reveal that:
+As a training-free and model-free method, \freedave~requires no model modification or any extra modules, and can be seamlessly incorporated with any existing efficient inference tools such as DLLM caching \cite{arriola2025block, wu2025fast, liu2025dllm}.
+Taking advantage of the inherent capability of parallel decoding of DLLMs, and inspired by the idea of draft-and-verification from speculative decoding designed for autoregressive LLMs \cite{leviathan2023fast}, we reveal that: